 - Natrum Mur: Excessive seating while doing small work.

-- Acidum Hydrofluoricum is, likewise, useful in individuals who have excess sweating of palms and feet, but feel better in cool, open air, or under a ceiling fan.
+- Acidum Hydrofluoricum is, likewise, useful in individuals who have excessive sweating of palms and feet but feel better in the cool, open-air, or under a ceiling fan.

 - Ammonium Mur is effective in overweight individuals presenting symptoms of profuse, uncontrolled sweating.